19829984/6837FinalProject/README.md

-# Final Project for CMS 6.837 2020 Fall Semester
+# Final Project for 6.837 2020 Fall Semester